pra-sen-jit/MSME-Portfolio/README.md

-# Catalogue MSME - Backend & Frontend System
+# 🧵 Catalogue MSME – Full-Stack Platform for Magrahat Silver Filigree Artisans

-A full-stack application for managing MSME product catalogs with user authentication and image upload capabilities.
+**Catalogue_MSME** is a full-stack web application developed during an internship project with **NASSCOM** and **MSME, West Bengal**.
+The platform enables **Magrahat Silver Filigree** artisans to digitally showcase and sell their handcrafted products, simulating an online marketplace experience.

 ## 🚀 Prerequisites